archi-contribs/form-plugin/README.md

 [![N|Solid](http://www.archimatetool.com/img/archi_logo.png)](http://www.archimatetool.com/)[![N|Solid](http://www.archimatetool.com/img/archi_text.png)](http://www.archimatetool.com/)
 # Archimate Tool Form plugin
-This is a plugin for Archi, the Archimate tool.

-It allows to create forms to show up and edit elements and relationships properties.
+This is a plugin for Archi, the Archimate tool, that allows you to create forms to view elements,relationships, and other properties in your Archi model.
+You can also add/delete information in your model directly from the generated form.

 ![description technology service](https://user-images.githubusercontent.com/9281982/32824895-1bee7b02-c9e3-11e7-8e66-9d22ae234f06.png)

 ## Archi versions compatibility
-The plugin works with the version 4 of Archi
+The plugin currently works with version 4 of Archi

-## Installation instructions
+## Installation Instructions
-* **First installation:**
+* **First Installation:**
-  * download the latest **org.archicontribs.form-xxxx.jar** and copy it to your Archi **plugins** folder
+  * Download the latest **org.archicontribs.form-xxxx.jar** file and copy it to your Archi **plugins** folder.
+The plugins folder can be found by opening the package contents of your Archi application and then navigating to "Contents>Eclipse>plugins".
-* **Updates:**
+* **Install Updates:**
+  * Open Archi, then open the "Preferences" option under "Archi" in the menu bar.
-  * Go to the Archi preferences, select the plugin tab and click on the "check for update" button.
+    Select "form plugin" in the Preferences menu and click the "Check for update" button to check for and install new updates.

 A WYSIWYG graphical editor allows to edit or create forms from the plugin's preference page.

-## accessing forms
+## Accessing forms
-Forms can be run through new context menu entries (right click) on elements, relationships or views, dépending on the forms you created.
+Forms can be run through new context menu entries (right click) on elements, relationships or views, depending on the forms you created.

 ## Wiki
-Please do not hesitate to have a look at the [Wiki](https://github.com/archi-contribs/form-plugin/wiki).
+For more information about customizing your configuration files take a look at the [Wiki](https://github.com/archi-contribs/form-plugin/wiki).